-Imagine Dictador’s rarest vintage rum, distilled in Colombia from prize sugar cane honey and aged for over 40 years at the edge of the rainforest, cooled by maritime breezes from the azure waters of the Caribbean Sea.
-Then sealed in a cask to begin a final journey as far as Europe and North America for an ultimate maturing under the watchful eyes of some of the world’s most renowned cellar masters.
-These are Dictador’s hand-picked Partner Masters, all expert blenders and agers in the own fields, be it for the finest single malt or bourbon, luscious Sauternes or bubbly champagne, elegant cognac or Bordeaux wine.
+Imagine Dictador’s rarest vintage rum, distilled in Colombia from prize sugar cane honey and aged for over 40 years at the edge of the rainforest, cooled by maritime breezes from the azure waters of the Caribbean Sea, then sealed in a cask to begin a final journey as far as Europe and North America for an ultimate maturing under the watchful eyes of some of the world’s most renowned cellar masters.
+These are Dictador’s hand-picked Partner Masters, all expert blenders and agers in their own fields, be it the finest single malt or bourbon, luscious Sauternes or bubbly champagne, elegant cognac or Bordeaux wine.

-The world of luxury spirits has never witnessed an audacious project like this, where Dictador’s master blender, Hernan Parra, boldly passes his precious creations to likeminded craftsmen from other wines and spirits, far away on another continent, in unfamiliar cellars, ageing in unknown barrels.
-The result are a series of limited edition bottles, not just signed but bearing the fingerprint of each of the 2 Masters.
-Expect nothing less than masterpieces, precious to collect and display, but above all, for the unforgettable moment when opened and shared, dazzling with incomparable aromas and tastes.
+The world of luxury spirits has never witnessed as audacious a project as this, where Dictador’s master blender, Hernan Parra, boldly passes his precious creations to likeminded craftsmen from other wines and spirits, far away on another continent, in unfamiliar cellars, ageing in unknown barrels.
+The result is a series of limited edition bottles, not just signed but bearing the fingerprint of each of the 2 Masters.
+Expect nothing less than masterpieces; not only precious to collect and display, but above all, for the unforgettable moment when opened and shared, dazzling with incomparable aromas and tastes.

-Now take the journey below to meet in person, the renowned cellar masters in Europe and America who have accepted the challenge to finish the ageing of Dictador’s vintage rum.
+Now take the journey below to meet in person, the renowned cellar masters from Europe and America in person who have accepted the challenge to finish the ageing of Dictador’s vintage rum.

-Epernay is the winemaking capital of the world’s most famous bubbly, and the grand Avenue du Champagne is lined by famous name cellars like Moët & Chandon and Perrier-Jouët.
-But hidden down a quiet street is a more discrete Maison, Leclerc Briant, steeped in history as it approaches its 150th anniversary, but a pioneer today for organic innovation, excellence and creativity, the perfect partner for Dictador.
+Epernay is the winemaking capital of the world’s most famous bubbly, and the grand Avenue du Champagne is lined by famous name cellars as Moët & Chandon and Perrier-Jouët.
+But hidden down a quiet street is a more discrete Maison, Leclerc Briant, steeped in history as it approaches its 150th anniversary, and a pioneer today for organic innovation, excellence and creativity, the perfect partner for Dictador.

 The cellar master and winemaker here, Hervé Justin, resembles a medieval alchemist, surrounded not just by barrels and steel vats, but experimental terracotta ovoid amphorae, magical blown-glass jars filled with PInot Noir or Chardonnay, a titanium barrel, and a unique steel cask coated inside with gold.